 Q: What are the costs of the master's program?

 Tuition is subject to change each academic year.
-Tuition for academic year 2015-16 is $37,000 for in-state residents and $37,400 for out-of-state residents.
-Payments are due at the beginning of each semester in two equal installments.
+Tuition for academic year 2016–17 is $38,310 for in-state residents and $38,710 for out-of-state residents.
+Payments are due in two equal installments, at the beginning of each semester.
 No tuition waivers are available from the Department or the University (tuition remission is not applicable).
 You should also expect the following additional expenses:

 - Application Fee: UC charges a non-refundable application fee of $140.

-- Books/syllabi: The estimated cost of books/syllabi is $400 for the year.
-All books can be purchased from the University Medical Bookstore and the book list will become available one week before classes begin.
+- Books/syllabi and required software: The estimated cost of books/syllabi and software required for specific classes is $450 for the year.
+All books and required software can be purchased from the University Medical Bookstore and the book list will become available one week before classes begin.

 - Lab Fees: There is a $85 microscope rental fee for Microscopic Anatomy.
 In addition, each student must have an Ethernet+wireless-ready laptop for the course.

-- Miscellaneous Fees: Full-time UC students are required to pay a General Fee ($655 per semester in 2014–15, subject to change) which includes the Campus Life Fee that provides, among other benefits, access to UC's brand new Campus Recreation Center.
+- Miscellaneous Fees: Full-time UC students are required to pay a General Fee ($398 per semester in 2016–17, subject to change) and Campus Life Fee ($257 per semester in 2016–17, subject to change) that provides, among other benefits, access to UC's award-winning Campus Recreation Center.
 Students are also required to pay for Student Health Insurance ($1064 per semester in 2014–15, subject to change) unless the student demonstrates adequate existing coverage.
 Graduating students are required to pay a $50 graduation application fee.

 Q: When should I apply to the master's program?

 Applications will be accepted any time from October 1, 2015 through May 20, 2016 for entry to the class starting in the fall of the same year; however, we recommend that you apply as early as possible (we open in the application site in October for entry to the program the following fall).